-- Maintaining a risk register and associated Risk Management Action Plan (MAP), putting actions in place to mitigate risks - An assessment of likelihood and impact, using a red-amber-green system, and - A regular review of the Risk MAP at the Audit & Assurance Committee.
+- Maintaining a risk register and associated Risk Management Action Plan (MAP), putting actions in place to mitigate risks. - An assessment of likelihood and impact, using a recognised risk management matrix, and - A regular review of the Risk MAP at the Audit & Assurance Committee.

-Performance Review:
+9.0 Performance Review